Bowarc/RMP/README.md

 ### Rust Music Player

-A music player interchangeable client
+A music player with interchangeable clients

 ## Goal